pixelfreak/steezy.williamkhoe.com/README.md

 To run it in development:
 1. Clone this repo
+2. Go to the root directory of this project and do `npm install`
-2. Copy the `.env.local` file to the root directory (included in the emailed zip)
+3. Confirm that `.env.local` file is in the root directory (this file is included in the emailed zip)
-3. Run `npm run dev`
+4. Run `npm run dev`
-4. View the site at `localhost:3000`
+5. View the site at `localhost:3000`

 # Architecture
 - [Next.js](https://nextjs.org/) is chosen for speed of development and its out-of-the-box features such as code-splitting, static/SSR/Serverless Functions, CSS-in-JS, and dynamic routing capabilites.